So, what makes Beacon, New York, so special?

 If you’re a carb fiend, you’re sure to find something you love at Beacon Bread Company.
 With amazing grilled cheeses and other sandwiches, this is a great stop for lunch to break up your day of cultural exploration.

-How long should I stay in Beacon NY?
+How long should I stay in Beacon, New York?

 You can probably see the best of Beacon in 48 hours, but if you like to take your time and schmooze around a café or two, I’d recommend a few days to play it safe.
 Again, this is one of those things that’s personal.
 You likely know the speed at which you like to take your holidays, so play it by ear we say!